yevrah/stack/client/README.md

 Add an `.env` file.

 ```
-# All keys are prefixed with `VITE`.
+# All keys are prefixed with `VITE`
 # See: https://vitejs.dev/guide/env-and-mode.html

 # Secret for cookie IDs.
-You must make your own one!!!
+You must make your own one !!!
 # For example, by using: `openssl rand -base64 32`
+# This is DIFFERENT to the JWT_SECRET_KEY in /server
 VITE_SECRET_KEY=<secret>

 # API url